Cordrea Tankersley: 2017

 The Dolphins selected Tankersley in the third round (97th overall) of the 2017 NFL draft.
 He was the 16th cornerback selected in 2017.
 On May 5, 2017, the Dolphins signed him to a four-year, $3.17 million contract that includes a signing bonus of $706,288.

 Tankersley competed against Alterraun Verner and Walt Aikens for the role as the third cornerback on the depth chart after Tony Lippett tore his ACL during training camp.
 Head coach Adam Gase named Tankersley the fifth cornerback on the Dolphins' depth chart, behind Xavien Howard, Byron Maxwell, Verner, and Bobby McCain to begin the regular season.

 Tankersley was inactive as a healthy scratch for the first two games (Weeks 2–3) of the regular season.
-On October 1, 2017, he made his professional regular season debut and first career start after he surpassed Maxwell and Verner on the depth chart due to poor play exhibited by both.
+On October 1, he made his professional regular season debut and first career start after he surpassed Maxwell and Verner on the depth chart due to poor play exhibited by both.
 He recorded a season-high five combined tackles and deflected a pass during the 20–0 loss to the New Orleans Saints.
 As a rookie in his debut, Saints' quarterback Drew Brees targeted Tankersley as he was matched up with Michael Thomas.
 He allowed just four of seven completions for 36-yards and was congratulated by Brees for his play.
 Gase stated Howard and Tankersley would remain the starting outside corners moving forward with McCain remaining as the starting nickelback.
 In Week 10, Tankersley recorded a season-high six combined tackles during a 45–21 loss at the Carolina Panthers.
-On December 3, 2017, he collected two solo tackles and sustained a shoulder injury in the first half.
-He left after suffering an ankle injury in the second half as the Dolphins routed the Denver Broncos 35–9.
+On December 3, he collected two solo tackles and sustained a shoulder injury in the first half.
+Tankersley left after suffering an ankle injury in the second half as the Dolphins routed the Denver Broncos 35–9.
 The injuries sidelined him for the next three games (Weeks 14–16).
 He finished his rookie season with 31 combined tackles (27 solo) and seven pass deflections in 11 games and 11 starts.

 2018–2020

 On November 2, 2018, Tankersley was placed on injured reserve after suffering a torn ACL in practice.

 On August 31, 2019, Tankersley was placed on the reserve/physically unable to perform list to start the season while recovering from the torn ACL.

 Tankersley was placed on the reserve/COVID-19 list by the Dolphins on July 27, 2020.
 He was activated from the list seven days later and waived from the team the same day.
-He was re-signed to the Dolphins practice squad on September 16, 2020.
+Tankersley was re-signed to the Dolphins' practice squad on September 16.
 He was released on November 2.

 Minnesota Vikings

 On November 9, 2020, the Minnesota Vikings signed Tankersley to their practice squad.
-He was elevated to the active roster on December 19 and January 2, 2021, for the team's Weeks 15 and 17 games against the Bears and Lions, and reverted to the practice squad after each game.
-He signed a reserve/future contract with the Vikings on January 4, 2021.
-On March 5, 2021, he was released by the Vikings.
+He was elevated to the active roster on December 19 and January 2, 2021, for the team's Weeks 15 and 17 games against the 2020 Chicago Bears season|Chicago Bears and Detroit Lions, and reverted to the practice squad after each game.
+Tankersley signed a reserve/future contract with the Vikings on January 4.
+On March 5, he was released by the Vikings.